 - Be an informed shopper, and plan your shopping according to what's on sale.

 - Remember that most things will be on sale at some point.
-Wait for your favorite brand items, especially nonperishables such as toilet paper or canned goods, to come on sale -- then stock up.
+Wait for your favorite brands of items, especially non-perishables such as toilet paper or canned goods, to come on sale -- and then stock up.

-- Don't shop for groceries on an empty stomach.
+- Don't food shop on an empty stomach.

 - Don't shop without a list of what you need to buy.

 - Compare prices per unit on what you buy.
 Sometimes, a bigger or smaller container is the better bargain.

 - Cereal is expensive.
 Buy it when it's on sale, or buy cereal in bags, which tends to be less expensive.

 - Buy some items, such as pet food, online, when it's less expensive to do so.

 - Research planned purchases with Consumer Reports magazine and other resources.
 They'll help you buy the better quality products at reasonable prices.